 The Fruit Company’s roots extend back to 1942

 When Roy Webster founded Webster Orchards and began delivering extraordinary pears and apples to the region.
 In fact he initiated a mail-order service that sent Webster pears and apples, or as he called them, “Oregon Gems” and “Oregon Beauties” for $7.50 a bushel.
 An old catalog we found boasts, “Our aim is to do everything possible to elicit expressions of genuine pleasure from your friends for the gift fruit we send them.”
-65 years later that sentiment hasn’t changed.
+Seventy-two years later that sentiment hasn’t changed.

 A humble beginning with a grand future.